 Most virtual currency transactions will not qualify for prosecutions under this revised statute because the charge must be supported by evidence of intent and knowledge.

 Contact an attorney at the Sammis Law Firm if you are accused of laundering of money or another type of economic crime in Tampa, Hillsborough County, or any of the surrounding counties throughout the greater Tampa Bay area.

 Our attorneys are familiar with the tactics used by local law enforcement officers with the Economic Crimes Unit in Hillsborough County and the surrounding areas when investigating money laundering crimes.

-These cases can be prosecuted by the local State Attorney in your judicial circuit or by a statewide prosecutor with the office of the Florida Attorney General.
+Accusations of laundering money are prosecuted by the local State Attorney in each judicial circuit or by a statewide prosecutor with the office of the Florida Attorney General.
 The prohibitions against money laundering apply to all individuals, businesses, and organizations that use financial transactions to hide the proceeds of unlawful activities.

 A conviction for money laundering can result in a lengthy prison time and significant fines.
 Additionally, civil penalties can attach to money laundering cases that might allow the victims to obtain money damages in addition to any restitution awarded in the criminal case.